Bjornej/bjornej.github.com/_posts/2014-01-03-site-migration.md

 There are also some cons but I believe they are minor in respect to the pros but to be honest I'll list them

-- Github pages doesn't allow plugins as it compiles the site with the ---safe switch but this is not usually a problem
+- Github pages doesn't allow plugins as it compiles the site with the ---safe switch  ( but this is not usually a problem )
-- some features like category pages and tags pages are missing but thy could be built
+- some features like category pages and tags pages are missing but they could be built

 All considered I consider this as a success and having the possibility to work from the browser should incite me to blog a little more.